design-juspay/Blend-v1/memory-bank/activeContext.md

 - Performance considerations should be documented
 - Apply DRY principles to reduce repetition
 - Prefer self-documenting code over verbose comments

+## Hooks Improvements

+### useClickOutside Hook Enhancement
+- **Improved flexibility**: Refactored the `useClickOutside` hook to accept either a single ref or an array of refs
+- **Better TypeScript typing**: Enhanced type definitions to support `HTMLElement | null` for better type safety
+- **Comprehensive documentation**: Added JSDoc comments explaining the hook's purpose and parameters
+- **Consistent implementation**: Applied the hook consistently across components (e.g., Breadcrumb dropdown)
+- **DRY implementation**: Centralized click-outside detection logic that can be reused across multiple components
+- **Performance optimization**: Properly memoized dependencies in useEffect to prevent unnecessary re-renders

+### Reusability Principles for Hooks
+- **Generic type parameters**: Designed hooks with flexible typing to work with various element types
+- **Consistent API patterns**: Established consistent parameter ordering and naming conventions
+- **Single responsibility**: Each hook focuses on one specific functionality (e.g., click detection)
+- **Proper cleanup**: All hooks with event listeners or subscriptions include proper cleanup in their useEffect return function
+- **Clear documentation**: Added comprehensive JSDoc comments to explain usage patterns
+- **Exported through index**: All hooks are exported through the hooks index file for easy importing

+These improvements align with our overall goal of creating a modular, reusable component library with consistent patterns and high-quality code.